Home

 You may also want to check out our section here just for working moms!

-If you are a HIP and MODERN mom planning on a natural childbirth, a great resource for you is the Hip Chick Pregnancy Guide.com.
+If you are a modern mom planning on a natural childbirth, a great resource for you is the Hip Chick Pregnancy Guide.com.
 This will put your mind at ease about how wonderful the birthing process can be.

 One of the most beautiful things about nursing is that you don’t need a lot of supplies and stuff.
 You don’t need to make sure that you have enough clean bottles and cans of formula to get you by.